shuhui-wang/shuhui-wang/README.md

 💵 Minimalist, coffee and Red Bull lover

-🎸 Acoustic guitar player, but practicing electric guitar (Fender Mustang, the collest guitar in the world🐎) starting this year 🥺
+🎸 Acoustic guitar player, but started playing electric guitar (Fender Mustang, the coolest guitar in the world🐎) this year 🥺

 😇 <s>Hoping to join in the 27 club or quit my current PhD program if I still have no publications and roasted by my supervisor next year 🔫</s>